How Does Birth Order Affect Personality In Teens?

 - Youngest children: risk-takers who can be competitive, self-centered, creative, outgoing, funny, spoiled, easily bored and adventurous.

-- Only children: Leaders who can be mature, demanding, dependable, private, sensitive, self-centered, spoiled, close to parents and well-educated.
+- Single children: Leaders who can be mature, demanding, dependable, private, sensitive, self-centered, spoiled, close to parents and well-educated.

 Certain factors seem to modify these stereotypes, including the number of children in the family and their age gaps, their gender, their temperament, family illnesses, life changes, such as divorce, blended families, death, financial gains or losses and parents’ own birth orders.